 Buddhism, Psychedelics, and the Question of Self

-A live webinar exploring the intersection of psychedelics, Buddhist psychology, and questions of selfhood.
+A live webinar on the intersection of psychedelics, Buddhist psychology, and questions of selfhood.
+It examines how Buddhist ideas about self and perception can inform psychedelic therapy and client work.

 Provider